hunThubSpace/BB-BugBountyBash/README.md

 ---
 ### 24. **`bb_dns_static`**
-The `bb_dns_static` function resolves DNS records for a specified domain or list of domains.
-It accepts a domain as an argument or reads from standard input if the argument is a hyphen (`-`).
-The function uses `shuffledns` in silent mode to resolve the domains listed in the second argument (`$2`), utilizing resolvers specified in `~/.resolvers` and the `massdns` method.
-The results are saved to a file named `dns_static.txt`.
+Resolves DNS records for a specified domain or list of domains and outputs the results.

 ```sh
 bb_dns_static() {